1. About sodium valproate

 If you're taking sodium valproate once a day, you can choose a time that suits you.
 Just try to keep to the same time every day.

 If you're taking sodium valproate twice a day, try to leave a gap of 10 to 12 hours between doses.
-For example you could take your first dose in the morning (between 7am and 8am) and a second dose in the evening (between 7pm and 8pm).
+For example you could take your first dose in the morning (between 7am and 8am) and your second dose in the evening (between 7pm and 8pm).

 Will my dose go up or down?

-To prevent the chance of side effects, your doctor will start you off on a low dose of sodium valproate.
+To reduce the chance of side effects, your doctor will start you off on a low dose of sodium valproate.
 They will increase it gradually over a few days or weeks.

-Once you find a dose that suits you, it will usually stay the same – unless your condition changes, or your doctor starts you on a new medicine that may interfere with sodium valproate.
+Once you find a dose that suits you, it will usually stay the same, unless your condition changes, or your doctor starts you on a new medicine that may affect sodium valproate.

 What if I forget to take it?

 If you've missed a dose, what you do next depends on whether you usually take your medicine once or twice a day.

 - once a day – take the forgotten dose as soon as you remember unless it's within a few hours of the next dose.
-In this case, skip the missed dose and take your next dose as normal.
+In this case, skip the missed dose and take your next dose at the usual time

-- twice a day – take the forgotten dose as soon as you remember unless it's within 2 hours of the next dose,.
-In this case, skip the missed dose and take your next dose as normal.
+- twice a day – take the forgotten dose as soon as you remember unless it's within 2 hours of the next dose.
+In this case, skip the missed dose and take your next dose at the usual time

 Never take 2 doses at the same time.
 Never take an extra dose to make up for a forgotten one.